gary-archer/oauth.apisample.serverless/README.md

 ## Prerequisites

-- Ensure that Node.js 18 is installed
+- Ensure that Node.js 18 or later is installed
-- To run Wiremock, so also install a Java 17 SDK
+- To run Wiremock, so also install a Java 17+ SDK

 ## Local Development Quick Start

-Ensure that Node.js is installed, then run this command to run mocha tests that invoke all lambdas:
+Run this command to build code and then run mocha tests that invoke all lambdas:

 ```bash
 ./start.sh